-I’ve build a few interesting products at my previous companies.
+I’ve built a few interesting products at my previous companies.
 One of them that I mentioned earlier is Socmetrics and the other one is Truelens.
-I’ve also built quite a few machine learning based internal marketing tools tools at filepicker.io to help us make better decisions with our marketing.
+I’ve also built quite a few machine learning-based internal marketing tools at filepicker.io to help us make better decisions with our marketing.

 What are some of the challenges with data science in a sophisticated enterprise setting?

 One of the challenges for large enterprises is, getting a centralized place for all their data.
 Large enterprises have so many “silos” of data and typically there’s not enough knowledge sharing.
 If you can get all your data into one place and sync it with Spark or Hadoop you can get a lot more cross-pollination of analysis to occur.
 Besides that, choosing the right tools can be tough.
 Data science has been around for quite a while, but the machine learning-data science movement is quite new.
 The buzz picked up in the last couple of years with products like Hadoop.
 Things changed a lot since I’ve been working with data full time, Spark is the big hot thing right now and I have yet to use it.